Tired of spending so much money for organic produce, Eileen and I decided to finally start our own garden.

 Notice the height extension for the box was reinforced by an outer rim.
 This rim also provided some visual flair.

 Unfortunately, the ground there wasn’t perfectly flat.
-So I dug holes in the ground for the planter box legs to rest.
+So I dug holes in the ground for the raised planter box legs to rest.

 I dug the holes at various depths so that the DIY planter box would be level once I inserted it.
 It was a trial and error process but didn’t take too long.